amitaabhang/BCS_Jan21_Project1_GroupA/4- Education/README - 4 Education.md

 # group_1_data_project
 A study about the socioeconomic impact of abandoned properties in the city of Newark.
 Compare education rate in areas with abandoned properties compared to surrounding areas?

+Use location : resource file is in the Google drive.

 4 -  - Education Record
 College scorecard
 https://www.kaggle.com/kaggle/college-scorecard